foundry-rs/book/src/cheatcodes/prevrandao.md

 Sets `block.prevrandao`.

 If used with an EVM version previous to the Paris hard fork, it will revert.
-In that case, use [`vm.difficulty`](./difficulty.md) instead.
+In that case, use [`vm.difficulty`][prevrandao] instead.

 ### Examples